ravepossum/crystalrave/README.md

 - Autoprompts to speed up battles
 - Simplified clock reset
 - No exp. gain at level 100
+- Can use any field move if mon can learn it (still need to test Teleport, Softboiled, and Milkdrink)

 # CrystalShireEngine (CSE)